fanrongca/YOLO-DoA/README.md

 # Updates
 - 【2022/01/19】We upload the source code of YOLO-DoA model
-- 【2022/01/20】We upload test files and prediction codes
+- 【2022/01/20】We upload test files and prediction code

 # Environments